-- Entrench non family managers as partners. - Disrespect any administrative ability children.
+-Disrespect any administrative ability children.

-VII.
-Relative Chances of Succession
+6 Relative Chances of Succession

 The Proprietorship When one individual so dominates a business that others cannot share in power, responsibility and feelings of ownership succession is virtually impossible.
 May be if a firm run by a proprietor reaches a certain size it can persist despite the founder's destructive forces and pass on to future generation.
 Hard data are not available on the subject in Nigeria.
 But it is known that ford virtually went bankrupt in 1946 even though it was from the turn of the century till the 1930s, the greatest industrial enterprise on earth (Davis 1990).
-Generally, proprietorships have the highest failure rate after their founders.
+Generally, 86 proprietorships have the highest failure rate after their founders.

-VIII.
 Presentation